tonsky/Sublime-Executor/README.md

 ## Known limitations

 - Probably doesn’t work on Windows
-- `!` in `.gitignore` is not supported
-- Global `.gitignore` is not supported
+- `.gitignore` only works with Git installed
 - Sublime Text excludes are not supported
-- On large projects listing might take long time
+- On large projects without Git listing might take long time

 ## Credits